rarocompany/broken/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.22.10 - 11/Mar/2022 =

+* FIX: Fix a regression in the 1.22.9 adjustment to the internal S3 library's evaluation of when to use a Host: header
+* FIX: Fix a long-standing issue whereby if S3-related credentials were being tested via the front-end UI, and multiple back-end instances were present, then the wrong settings could be used in making decisions on Host: headers

+= 1.22.9 - 10/Mar/2022 =

+* SECURITY: Fixed a failure to sanitise printed URLs properly, leading to a targetted XSS opportunity (if an attacker persuades a logged-in admin to follow a link personally crafted for their site, he may be able to run JavaScript inside the browser - but on our testing, this ability is limited due to the sanitisation that was there - we have not been able to confirm that a payload causing damage is possible).
+Reported by Taurus Omar - https://taurusomar.com.
+* TWEAK: Adjust internal S3 library's evaluation of when to use a Host: header (improves compatibility with buckets with minimal access rules)
+* TWEAK: Adjust algorithm concerning likelihood of switching S3 libraries to accelerate deployment
+* TWEAK: Prevent PHP notice when using S3 with particular bucket naming and SSL

+= 1.22.8 - 03/Mar/2022 =

+* FIX: Do not attempt to use S3 DNS-style bucket naming in alternative library if SSL validation will fail due to AWS certificate wildcard policies or other bucket naming-related reasons
+* TWEAK: Add version number to alternative S3 library requests

+= 1.22.7 - 01/Mar/2022 =

+* FIX: Internal S3 library was missing a method for using session tokens together with Vault
+* FIX: Various UI issues with the S3 IAM Wizard
+* TWEAK: Use AWS SDK/Guzzle for S3 operations if Curl is not available
+* TWEAK: Prevent coding deprecation notice during S3 upload on PHP 8.1

+= 1.22.6 - 26/Feb/2022 =

+* FIX: Internal S3 library had regressed in its ability to detect bucket location on AWS when using v4 signatures
+* TWEAK: When using S3 APIs, log the class used for easier debugging
+* TWEAK: Change S3 SDK selection algorithm

 = 1.22.5 - 24/Feb/2022 =